SQL for simplified MRR calculation

 Calculate oldest and most recent subscriptions dates

 Then we will need to calculate our oldest start date and most recent end date.
-Let's do it using the min and max functions:
+Let's do it using the min

 ...